TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 * make sure your battery pack has a **BMS** that takes care of balancing the battery cells.

 ## Board Versions
 This board is available from different vendors and can be labeled **Nouying** or **DYKB**.
+It seems like these board versions ship randomly.
+IMPORTANT]

+The **DYKB** boards seem to have a design flaw and do not work.
+Only the **Nouying** boards work as expected:

+* when you connect a USB tester to USB-C, both boards show all supported protocols
+* once you actually draw power, the **DYKB** board can only deliver small currents, and it cannot boost the voltage

 <img src="images/ip2369_versions_top_t.webp" width="60%" height="60%" />

-While the board design is identical, there are **significant differences**.
-Since there is no documentation, the following information is strictly empirical from the boards I received from different vendors:
+The only apparent differences in these boards is the inductor.
+We are still investigating the root cause but it seems likely that this particular board design fails with the smaller 4.7µH inductor for some reason (even though other boards with IP2369 exist that work fine with 4.7µH inductors).

+In any respect, if you ordered and received **DYKB** boards lately, make sure you test and return them in time.
+I was fortunately able to return most **DYKB** boards I received from AliExpress - no questions asked.

+If you come across **DYKB** boards that work, please take the time and add a comment below.
+I would assume at some point the flaw will get fixed.

 | Item | Nuoying | DYKB |
 | --- | --- | --- |